 Need Game Mechanics?
 I'm a fairly competitive person.
 I like to win.
 And thanks to many hours spent in front of the screen, I find myself pretty motivated when I see an opportunity to "level up."
 But that being said, I still question the rush lately to add "game mechanics" to every new product and experience.
 As we've written before, the arguments for doing so are compelling.
-Game mechanics can be fun and rewarding.
 But does the addition of levels, leader-boards, and virtual trophies necessarily lead to a better user experience?
 In a recent blog post titled, "Why You Should NOT Integrate Game Mechanics Into Your Service," Gaurav Mishra, CEO of 2020Social points to the ways in which the pressure to add points and badges can obscure some of the other important considerations when developing an application or service.
 You don't want any game mechanics you implement to distract your users away from your core service.
-Have good core content.
-What do you think?
+White label game mechanics service Bunchball respond in the comments on Mishra's post with these insights: Have good core content.

 Frictionless Design Choices No one wants friction in their products.
 Everyone works to reduce it.
 Yet it sneaks in everywhere.
-We collectively praise a service, app, or design that masterfully reduces friction.
 Frictionless and minimalism are related but not necessarily the same.
 A design can be minimal but still have a great deal of friction.
 Minimalist design is about reducing the surface area of an experience.
 When debating a design choice, feature addition, or product direction it can help to clarify whether a point of view originates from a perspective of keeping things minimal or reducing friction.
 Product managers need to choose features to add.
 Therefore the real design challenge is not simply maintaining minimalism, but enhancing a product without adding more friction.
 When you look back you will be amazed at how the surface area of the product has expanded and how your view of minimalism has changed.
 There’s an additional design challenge.
-Low-Friction Design Patterns Stick with changes you make.
+Low-Friction Design Patterns Decide on a default rather than options.
+Create one path to a feature or task.
+Stick with changes you make.
+Like this: